Rainer Schulz: My Pilgrimage Was Just the Beginning

 At 57, Rainer feels he has a new lease on life.
-He hopes to travel more and expects to compete in the Rehoboth Half Marathon this fall.
+He hopes to travel more and expects to compete in the Rehoboth Half Marathon.

 “When I used to travel to New York or Germany, I would buy passes for public transportation, but now I can walk everywhere and it allows me to enjoy where I am even more,” he said.
 “My best advice to anyone who wants to lose weight is to be patient and kind to yourself, set realistic expectations, plan for failure but be ready to start again and again.”